muneebrabbani/contractiq/README.md

 - **Routing tests** (`contractiq.agents.run_routing_tests`): a clear
   narrative question, a clear counting question, a genuinely ambiguous one (observed and logged, not asserted — there's no single correct route for it by construction), and a drafting request.
+Called with no chat history, so it exercises the single-turn baseline, same as the eval harness below.

 ```python
 from contractiq.agents import run_supervisor, make_eval_pipeline, run_routing_tests